Tierrasanta, San Diego: History

+In addition, there was supposed to be a connection from Tierrasanta Boulevard to Princess View Drive, but this was never constructed.
+There are also no plans to connect the two Santo Road segments.

 Because of the area's history as a military training base, some military debris including unexploded ordnance remained in the area when it was developed, in spite of multiple cleanup efforts by different branches of the services.
 In 1983 two 8-year-old Tierrasanta boys were killed after discovering unexploded ordnance in a canyon near their home.
-The military has performed clearance operations as recently as 1994 and the U.S. Army Corps of Engineers continues to investigate the area every five years under its FUDS Formerly Used Defense Sites program.
+The military performed clearance operations as recently as 1994 and the U.S. Army Corps of Engineers continues to investigate the area every five years under its FUDS (Formerly Used Defense Sites) program.

 In October 2003, Tierrasanta, among other communities in San Diego, was affected by what was known as "Firestorm 2003."
 This was a conglomeration of the Cedar Fire and numerous other wildfires that converged on Southern California.
 The residents of Tierrasanta were forced to evacuate.
 Nearly a dozen homes were lost to the blaze.
 Shortly after, in 2004, the Tierrasanta Community Emergency Response Team (T-CERT) was created for rapid local response to natural disasters.
 A similar scare swept through Tierrasanta in the fall of 2007, though residents were not required to evacuate.

+In the early morning of May 22, 2025, a private Cessna Citation II jet crashed on Sample Street in Tierrasanta’s Murphy Canyon neighborhood, killing all six people aboard.
+The jet, attempting to land at Montgomery-Gibbs Executive Airport in dense fog, struck power lines before skidding down the street and igniting cars parked along the curb in flames due to jet fuel ignition.
+Several homes sustained damage, and roughly 100 residents were temporarily evacuated.
+Federal investigations were ongoing as of mid-2025.